dask/dask/docs/source/setup.rst

   - Running ``dask-worker`` processes on Windows is well supported, performant, and without limit.

-If you wish to run in a primarily Windows environment, it is recommneded to run a ``dask-scheduler`` on a linux or MacOSX environment, with ``dask-worker`` workers on the Windows boxes.
+If you wish to run in a primarily Windows environment, it is recommended to run a ``dask-scheduler`` on a linux or MacOSX environment, with ``dask-worker`` workers on the Windows boxes.
 This works because the scheduler environment is de-coupled from that of the workers.